 What is Errors and Omissions Insurance?

-Errors and Omissions (commonly referred to as E&O), is a form of liability insurance that helps protect you from client lawsuits that claim you made a mistake in your professional services.
+Errors and Omissions (commonly referred to as E&O), is a form of liability insurance that helps protect you from specific client lawsuits.
 Errors and Omissions cover is also called: professional liability, malpractice insurance or even media liability.
 E&O covers all costs which you become legally obligated to pay as damages, because of injury arising out of the rendering of, or failure to render, professional services in the practice of your profession.

 Who needs Errors and Omissions Insurance?